 Top three are Gillette Fusion Proglide Silver Touch, Schick Hydro 5, and Dorco Pace 6 Plus.
-They design the Schick Hydro 5 Sensitive safety razor blades for use by those who suffer from redness or inflammation.
+They design the Schick Hydro 5 Sensitive double edge razor blade for use by those who suffer from redness or inflammation.

 Gillette Fusion Proglide Silver Touch features a flexball handle, offering flexibility.
 This feature gives you the ability to pull the skin taut as the blade pivots and follows surface contours.
 This comes with a lubricating strip for protection.
 It includes two refills one is in the package, the other is on the handle.